 While social media can be fun, it has also been reported as one of the most threatening platforms to our mental health.
 Since the inception of Instagram and Facebook stories in 2016 and 2017, respectively, our frivolous (and, at times obsessive) need to ‘know more’ drastically augmented.
 According to a report done by the Royal Society of Public Health, Instagram trumped the list as the most damaging application to teens’ mental well-being.

 And yet our children carry on scrolling, scrolling, and scrolling.
 They tap, a few times, stare at the screen and – “oh look!
 Kendall Jenner just started an Instagram Live video.
 A few minutes won’t hurt, right?”
 We’ve seen it unfold: Those minutes turn into hours, the cycle repeats, and nothing changes.
 We remind them time and again to keep their phones away and we know time and again that an argument will ensue.
-Their eyes become slaves to the screen and symptoms of smartphone addiction begin to surface:

 It’s a small phone, but it glares at you with so much power over your life.
 How do you release yourself from its capture?